joshuaGlass808/simple-command-framework/README.md

 [![Total Downloads](https://poser.pugx.org/scf/simple-command-framework/downloads)](//packagist.org/packages/scf/simple-command-framework)
 # simple-command-framework

-Framework used by Simple Command Factory (scf/simple-command-factory)
+Framework used by Simple Command Factory ([scf/simple-command-factory](https://github.com/joshuaGlass808/simple-command-factory.git))

+## Documentation coming soon...
+Feel free to checkout the simple-command-factory to get an idea of how to use the framework.